 Takdah Orchid Centre

-Takdah is renowned for orchids.
-Takdah Orchid Centre is a place for these rare orchids and other medicinal plants.
+Takdah Orchid Centre is renowned for rare orchids and other medicinal plants.
 The Orchid Centre is located about 1.5 km from the market area, towards 6th Mile.
 It was kept neglected for quite a few years, but recently initiative has been taken to revive the Orchid Centre.

 The Orchid Centre has a well manicured garden with a number of green houses and a few fountains at strategic places.
 You can spend some quiet time at the gardens while you get a knowledge about the various exotic Himalayan orchids.